3evils/v6/README.md

   \_/ \_/ \_/ \_/ \_/   \_/ \_/ \_/ \_/ \_/ \_/   \_/ \_/ \_/ \_/

 ```
+## Update
+31/10/2019
+I will be modifying this source with current omdb/tmdb mods as well as updating it to use bcrypt to hash passwords instead of md5. - AntiMidas

 U-232 V5 -> High performance Bittorrent tracker